-Within the state, there are 5 active karting facilities.
-These are located in Morrison, Grand Junction, Peyton, Dacono, and Centennial, Colorado, respectively.
+Within the state, there are 4 active karting facilities.
+These are located in Morrison, Grand Junction, Peyton, and Dacono, Colorado, respectively.
 To learn more about each karting track, consider looking at our Track Directory page, which has an address, contact information, and a larger description for each facility.
 Most of these facilities are open nearly year-round, with open-lapping days available, as well as on-site instruction, parts availability, and services.

 For those looking to join others on the track in a competitive setting, the Colorado region has multiple kart racing series.
-In 2017, these series included The Colorado Sprint Championship, The Colorado Karting Tour, The Southern Colorado Karting Championship, and the Grand Junction Karting Series.
+In 2019, these series included The Colorado Karting Tour, The Rok the Rockies series, and the Grand Junction Karting Series.
 For more information on kart racing series in the region, consider taking a look at our Series Representatives page, which provides an overview of karting series within the region, as well as contact information for series representatives.

 Learning More, Getting Involved